GGyll/anki_newsletter/README.md

 Automate your language learning with AI-generated short stories based on your Anki "struggle cards," delivered directly to your inbox!

+If this program proves useful, please consider giving the repository a star! ✨

 ## Table of Contents

 - [About the Program](#about-the-program)